 “There are a lot of drivers up and down the grid, with much more experience than myself, who would have crumbled by this point.”

-After the race, Super Aguri announced that they had entered talks with the Bavarian automotive industry company Weigi Group.
-This emerged after their owner, Franz Joel Weigi, was spotted on the start grid in Barcelona.
+After the race, Super Aguri entered talks with the Bavarian automotive industry company Weigl Group.
+This emerged after their owner, Franz Joel Weigl, was spotted on the start grid in Barcelona.

-Weigi had worked with the Midland F1 team in 2006 on the design and construction of their gearbox.
+The Weigl Group had previously worked with Midland F1 in 2006 on the design and construction of their gearbox.
 With a deal being negotiated, Super Aguri travelled to Turkey for the next round of the championship.

-It was alleged that Honda Racing CEO Nick Fry had told the race organisers that the team would not be taking part.
-Shortly after, the Super Aguri F1 Team had no choice, but to withdraw from Formula One.
+Allegedly, Honda Racing CEO Nick Fry informed the race organisers that the team would not be taking part.

-“Regretfully I must inform you that the team will be ceasing racing activities,” Aguri Suzuki stated from his native Japan.
+“Regretfully I must inform you that the team will be ceasing racing activities,” Aguri Suzuki stated.